Chapter 230: Student Fees

 C. Tuition Reduction for Spouses and Dependents

 a.
-Employee: Employees must be currently employed as a benefit eligible employee and have five yearsof continuous, full-time service with the University at some point, prior to the deadline for registration.
+Employee: Employees must be currently employed in a Fully Benefit Eligible Academic Appointment or as a Regular administrative, service and support employee and have five years of continuous, full-time service with the University at some point, prior to the deadline for registration.
 The employee must remain a University of Missouri employee through the beninning of the course in which the spouse/dependent is enrolled.
 If the employee separates from the University, the spouse/dependent may complete the semester in which enrolled.

 b.
 Eligible Spouse: The legal spouse of an Employee, excluding a divorced spouse or a spouse separated by contract or decree from the Employee.
 Employees eligible for the Educational Assistance Program are excluded from the definition of Eligible Spouse.